How to cut small business costs as prices are rising

 What is the government doing to help business owners?

 The government rolled out the Energy Bill Relief Scheme, which discounted the unit rate on eligible non-domestic energy contracts for six months from October 2022.
-On April 1, 2023, this was replaced by the Energy Bills Discount Scheme, which will run until March 31, 2024.
-This works differently from a price cap, so you need to be aware that the rates you pay for gas and electricity will not be capped.
+On April 1, 2023, this was replaced by the Energy Bills Discount Scheme, which ran until March 31, 2024.
+This worked differently from a price cap, the rates paid for gas and electricity were not capped.

 This means that being on a fixed contract should work out cheaper than being on variable or out-of-contract rates.
-But it's worth noting that funding for the current scheme was significantly less than for the Energy Bill Relief Scheme.
-And prices haven't hit the required threshold rate since December 2022 - months before the Energy Bills Discount Scheme kicked in.
-For more information, check out the list of rates on the government website.
+But it's worth noting that funding for EBDS was significantly less than for the Energy Bill Relief Scheme.
+And prices didn't hit the required threshold rate since December 2022 - months before the Energy Bills Discount Scheme kicked in.
+Both schemes have now ended and no further government support has been announced.

 The government support for households works a bit differently.
 The Energy Price Guarantee was brought in to work alongside the energy price to help keep prices relatively low during volatile market conditions The Energy Price Guarantee was scrapped in July 2023 when a lower price cap meant that energy prices fell for the first time in around 20 months.

-The scheme is designed to offer both households some bill stability but remember it's the unit rates and standing charges that are capped, not the annual bill.
-This means that the more energy you use, the higher your bills will be.
-For example, the new price cap annual energy spend figure of £1,834 a year is only an estimate for the average household.
-Any household that uses more energy than this estimate will pay more than £1,834 a year.
+The scheme was designed to offer both households some bill stability but the unit rates and standing charges were capped, not the annual bill.
+This means that the more energy you use, the higher your bills would be.

 How much have energy rates risen since 2021?